Furosemide and Licorice: Can You Take Them Together?

 What happens when you take furosemide with licorice?

-Stacking licorice on top of furosemide adds two potassium-wasting mechanisms together.
-The result is a substantially higher risk of clinically significant hypokalemia, sometimes with severe muscle weakness, paralysis, rhabdomyolysis, or life-threatening arrhythmia.
+5. On top of furosemide's own potassium wasting, the two mechanisms combine and raise the risk of clinically significant hypokalemia, sometimes with muscle weakness, cramps, or arrhythmia.

 Why is this important?

-The catch is that licorice exposure can be hidden.
-People take licorice root extract for digestive complaints, sore throat, adrenal support, or peptic ulcer disease without recognizing it as a medicine.
-Glycyrrhizin is also a sweetener and flavoring agent in some teas, candies, herbal cough syrups, throat lozenges, and chewing tobacco.
-Just 100 mg of glycyrrhizin per day - which corresponds to about 50 grams of real licorice candy daily for two weeks - has been shown to cause pseudoaldosteronism in otherwise healthy adults.
+Licorice exposure is easy to miss.
+People take licorice root extract for digestive complaints, sore throat, or "adrenal support" without thinking of it as a medicine.
+Glycyrrhizin is also used as a sweetener and flavoring in some teas, candies, herbal cough syrups, throat lozenges, and chewing tobacco.
+Even modest daily amounts of real licorice, taken regularly, have produced pseudoaldosteronism in otherwise healthy adults.

 What should you do?

-The simplest rule is to avoid licorice while you take furosemide.
+The simplest rule is to avoid glycyrrhizin-containing licorice while you take furosemide, and to keep your care team informed.

-• Skip licorice root tea, licorice tincture, licorice tablets, and adrenal-support blends that contain Glycyrrhiza glabra or G. uralensis.
+• Skip licorice root tea, tincture, tablets, and adrenal-support blends containing Glycyrrhiza glabra or G. uralensis.

-• Read candy labels.
-Twizzlers and most U.S. "licorice" candy are flavored with anise oil and contain no glycyrrhizin.
-Authentic European licorice, Dutch drop, and salted licorice almost always contain real glycyrrhizin.
+• Read candy and product labels before buying.
+Twizzlers and most U.S. "licorice" candy are flavored with anise oil and contain no glycyrrhizin; authentic European licorice, Dutch drop, and salted licorice usually contain real glycyrrhizin.

-• Check herbal cough syrups, throat sprays, and lozenges - many contain licorice extract as a demulcent.
+• Check herbal cough syrups, throat sprays, and lozenges, since many use licorice extract as a demulcent.

-• If you need licorice for gastrointestinal use, choose deglycyrrhizinated licorice (DGL), which has had the glycyrrhizin removed and does not cause pseudoaldosteronism.
-Brands include Enzymatic Therapy DGL, Natural Factors DGL, and Rhizinate.
+• If you need licorice for digestive use, choose deglycyrrhizinated licorice (DGL), which has the glycyrrhizin removed and does not cause pseudoaldosteronism.

-• Symptoms of trouble include increasing leg swelling despite the same furosemide dose, rising blood pressure, muscle weakness or cramps, fatigue, and palpitations.
-Seek care promptly if these appear.
+• Increasing leg swelling despite the same furosemide dose, rising blood pressure, muscle weakness or cramps, unusual fatigue, or palpitations can signal low potassium or fluid retention.

 Which specific products are affected?